 We also offer train the trainer workshops for community coordinators and professionals.
 These are delivered by trained project staff or partners to a small group of participants.
 The training can either be held locally, tailored to a specific area or delivered in a central location to a group from across a wider region.
 Both options provide an opportunity for coordinators to learn how to train community volunteers in the topics above, and to meet and share experiences with each other.

 Additionally, we can work with our partners to organise and run local community awareness raising events, helping community members to understand the potential risks and impacts of flooding and other emergencies, and how to become better prepared.
 These can be tailored to different audiences from school children to Parish Councillors or local businesses and can be a useful precursor to in-depth training and support.
 This can also be a good way of generating more interest in a community emergency / flood volunteer group, for example, if there is a need to recruit more members.

 Further support and advice can also be provided on the following areas as required:

 • Writing, updating or exercising an emergency plan

 • Communicating activities and achievements to a wider audience

 • Digital inclusion, including use of the online hub

 • Wider community development issues

-As well as access to the online hub, our funding enables us to provide a certain amount of in-person support and training to member communities free of charge.
+As well as access to the online hub, our funding enables us to provide a certain amount of free in-person support and training to member communities.
 However, beyond this we need to secure funding to work in specific areas, led by our staff team working closely with the local community.
-So for each community that would like our support, we can build a package tailored to local needs and work with the group to identify and secure funding to enable them to access it – meaning the costs won’t come out of the community’s own pocket.
+We can build a package tailored to local needs of each community that would like our support and work to identify and secure funding – meaning the costs won’t come out of the community’s own pocket.
 Please contact us to find out more.